xamantra/zyte/context.md

 - **CSS**: A `.css` file with the same basename as a component (e.g., `about.css` for `about.ts`) is automatically discovered by the `render` method in `src/index.ts`.
 If found, a `<link rel="stylesheet">` tag pointing to the corresponding asset path is injected into the HTML `<head>`.
 - **Client Scripts**: Bundled `.client.js` files are injected as `<script type="module">` tags just before the closing `</body>` tag by the request handler in `src/server.ts`.

+### In-Memory Caching
+The framework implements a configurable in-memory caching layer to reduce render times for frequently accessed pages.
+The cache is a `Map` stored in `src/server.ts`.
+- **Cache Key**: The URL path of the incoming request.
+- **Cache Value**: An object containing the rendered HTML `content` and a `timestamp`.
+- **Caching Strategy**: Caching is applied only to `GET` requests with no query parameters.
+- **Cache Invalidation**: A `cacheMaxAge` setting (default: 5 minutes) is used to check for and evict stale entries.
+- **Cache Pre-warming**: At server startup, the framework iterates through all discovered routes, renders them with an empty context, and populates the cache.
+This ensures initial page loads are served from memory.
+- **Configuration**: Caching behavior can be controlled via `cacheEnabled` and `cacheMaxAge` options in `server.config.ts`.

 ---

 ## 3. Project Structure